openmobilehub/omh-maps/README.md

    }
    ```

-2. In your "maps-starter-sample" module-level `build.gradle` file is required to configure the `omhConfig`.
+2. In your `maps-starter-sample` module-level `build.gradle` file is required to configure the `omhConfig`.
 The `omhConfig` definition is used to extend the existing Android Studio variants in the core plugin.
 For more details `omhConfig` see [OMH Core](https://github.com/openmobilehub/omh-core/tree/release/1.0).

    #### Basic configuration